predictiveworks/cdap-spark/works-ml/docs/BisectingKMeansPredictor-sparkcompute.md

 a different clustering.

-This machine learning plugin represents the prediction stage that leverages a trained Apache Spark ML Bisecting K-Means clustering model to assign a certain cluster center to each data record.
+This machine learning plugin represents the prediction stage that leverages a trained Apache Spark ML "Bisecting K-Means clustering model" to assign a certain cluster center to each data record.

 ## Configuration
 **Reference Name**: Name used to uniquely identify this plugin for lineage, annotating metadata, etc.

 ### Model Configuration
+**Model Name**: The unique name of the machine learning model.

+**Model Stage***: The stage of the ML model.
+Supported values are 'experiment', 'staging', 'production' and 'archived'.
+Default is 'experiment'.

 ### Data Configuration